 Best advice?
 Slow down.
 Enjoy the holidays.
 Enjoy the experience of travelling.
 Get to your destination without being stopped by the police.

 ALCOHOL RELATED CHARGES

 The holiday season generally brings with it celebrations and the consumption of alcohol.
 With the large amount of public awareness surrounding drinking and driving from the government or groups like MADD, almost everyone has heard of “Impaired Driving” or “Over 80” offences under the Criminal Code of Canada.

 But.
 Are you aware that G1 or G2 drivers or drivers 21 years of age or younger must maintain a 0% blood-alcohol concentration (BAC)?
 That means you could go to a celebration at a friend’s home where you consume alcohol, act responsibly by staying the night, but still be charged for driving with a non-zero BAC offence on your way home the next morning.
-Even a small, residual amount of alcohol in your body could result in being charged and having your licence suspended if you are convicted.
+Even a small, residual amount of alcohol in your body could result in being charged and having your license suspended if you are convicted.